epfl-ada/ada-2020-project-milestone-p3-p3_tfpandas/README.md

 ### 2. Abstract

 In our project, we decide to use the dataset the same as the one we are given.
 Our goal is to predict whether a player will betray or not using the interaction between variables.
 We found that in the paper, they only study the imbalance within each variables.
-In our opinion, it is a waste to only use an average value in explaination and prediction.
+In our opinion, we can probably predict betrayal with a higher accuracy by utilizing more variables and the interaction between them.
-In our project, we want to extend their analysis by analyzing the interaction betweeen these variables.
+We want to extend their analysis by analyzing the interaction betweeen different variables.
 We guess when people betray, they might speak more while be more polite, or they would speak less while more impolite.
 We think there is an underlying correlations within these variables.
-We also want to use different techniches in machine learning like SVM or deep learning to increase the accuracy of prediction.
+We also want to use different techniches in machine learning such as SVM and deep learning to increase the accuracy of prediction.

 ### 3. Research Questions
  + Is the interaction between some variables related to the probability of betrayal?